iamshuvra/A-Deep-Learning-Framework-to-Reconstruct-Face-under-Mask/README.md

 Citation
 ------------------------------------------
-If you use our work in your research, please cite our paper.
+If you find our work helpful for your research, please cite our paper.

 ```
 @INPROCEEDINGS{9736350,  author={Modak, Gourango and Das, Shuvra Smaran and Islam Miraj, Md.
 Ajharul and Morol, Md.
 Kishor},